How do I distinguish between a factual claim and a value claim?

 1. Using Slide Deck 3, review the following key terms: fact, opinion, factual claim and value claim.

-2. Ask students to assess whether a series of claims are factual claims or value-based claims (Activity 3.1).
-Afterwards, have them write their own example for each]
+2. Ask students to completeActivity 3.1.
+They will have to assess whether each claim is a factual or value claim.
+Afterwards, students will write their own example for each type of claim.

-Teacher Note: The Google Forms option allows students to check their work and view a walkthrough of the technique after submitting their answers.To access background information and tips for using Google Forms, please download this support document.
+Teacher Note: The Forms options allows students to check their work and view a walkthrough of the technique after submitting their answers.To access background information and tips for using Google Forms, please download this support document.

 CONSOLIDATION (15 min)